tcarmet/ft_script/README.md

 # To do list

+  * termcaps
-  * command is writing twice! -> working on it...
+  * command is writing twice! -> done with termcaps
   * signal Ctrl + C -> working on it...
   * execution prompt avec zsh -> done
   * tty -> done